The importance of improving muscle mass after orthopaedic surgery

 Run Free Veterinary Physiotherapy is run by Amber Pattenden, a fully qualified and Insured Veterinary Physiotherapist.
-As a VP and member of the NAVP Amber only works under the veterinary referral of an animal.
+As a VP and member of RAMP (Register of Animal Musculoskeletal Practitioners), IAAT (International Association of Animal Therapists) and the NAVP (National Association of Veterinary Physiotherapists), Amber only works under the veterinary referral of an animal.

 Qualifications